 The UK motor industry calculates the imposition of EU tariffs on the UK would put £1,500 on the price of a new car imported to the UK from the EU.

 Crops are “rotting in the fields” following a decline in the number of EU agricultural workers in Cornwall.
-Farmers only have two thirds of the workers they need.80
+Farmers only have two-thirds of the workers they need.80

-Research conducted by the council states that, “All agricultural businesses reported virtually no demand for agricultural jobs from a British workforce and the demand for jobs in the food processing sector was also relatively low from UK workers.”81
+Research conducted by the council states that “all agricultural businesses reported virtually no demand for agricultural jobs from a British workforce and the demand for jobs in the food processing sector was also relatively low from UK workers.”81

 Net migration to the UK has fallen by the largest amount on record in the year since the Brexit vote.
-Over three quarters of the decrease in net migration can be accounted for by EU citizens.
+Over three-quarters of the decrease in net migration can be accounted for by EU citizens.

-The Head of the Home Civil Service, Sir Jeremy Heywood has described Brexit as a project “unprecedented in our modern peacetime history in both scale and complexity.”86
+The head of the Home Civil Service, Sir Jeremy Heywood, has described Brexit as a project “unprecedented in our modern peacetime history in both scale and complexity”.86

-Sir Amyas Morse, Auditor General of the National Audit Office, has warned that the plans to implement Brexit are at risk of falling apart “like a chocolate orange.”87
+Sir Amyas Morse, auditor general of the National Audit Office, has warned that the plans to implement Brexit are at risk of falling apart “like a chocolate orange”.87

 The UK Civil Service is currently having to manage a total of 313 separate projects to make Brexit happen.88

 The European Commission says Britain will have to conclude more than 750 bilateral international treaties before March 2019.
-295 involve trade while 202 involve regulatory co-operation.
-Talks will need to take place with more than 160 non EU countries.94
+295 involve trade, while 202 involve regulatory cooperation.
+Talks will need to take place with more than 160 non-EU countries.94

-As of October 2017, 2409 new posts had been created in five government departments to meet the demands of Brexit.99 There is no centrally held register across Whitehall recording all Brexit related employment activity, but the Government has said it expects to have hired a total of 8,000 additional civil servants to deal with Brexit by the end of next year.100
+As of October 2017, 2,409 new posts had been created in five government departments to meet the demands of Brexit.99 There is no centrally held register across Whitehall recording all Brexit-related employment activity, but the government has said it expects to have hired a total of 8,000 additional civil servants to deal with Brexit by the end of next year.100

-The Department for Environment, Food and Rural Affairs will have created 1,200 new posts by March 2018 to plan for Brexit.101 The National Audit Office says this Government department has “de-prioritised” its domestic policy agenda to work on the UK’s exit from the EU.102
+The Department for Environment, Food and Rural Affairs will have created 1,200 new posts by March 2018 to plan for Brexit.101 The National Audit Office says this government department has “de-prioritised” its domestic policy agenda to work on the UK’s exit from the EU.102

 HMRC has told the Public Accounts Committee that it needs up to 5,000 more staff to prepare for a Brexit if there is no trade deal with the EU.103

-The UK Government has not taken a clear and consistent position on Brexit since the referendum.
+The UK government has not taken a clear and consistent position on Brexit since the referendum.

-In October 2017, the International Trade Secretary promised at the Conservative party conference that he would have 40 trade deals ready to sign “one second after midnight in March 2019.”112
+In October 2017, the international trade secretary promised at the Conservative Party conference that he would have 40 trade deals ready to sign “one second after midnight in March 2019”.112

 “I think the economic arguments are clear.
 I think being part of a 500 million trading bloc is significant for us.”120

-Then in January 2017 the Prime Minister delivered her Lancaster House speech, in which she promised to leave the single market, and said she would rather do “no deal” with the EU than one which was a “bad deal for Britain.”122
+Then, in January 2017, the prime minister delivered her Lancaster House speech, in which she promised to leave the single market, and said she would rather do “no deal” with the EU than one which was a “bad deal for Britain”.122

-But in a speech nine months later, the Chancellor of the Exchequer, Philip Hammond, was able to highlight the critical value of the single market to the UK’s financial services sector: “No existing trade agreement, nor third country access to the EU, could support the scale and complexity of reciprocal trade in financial services that exist between the UK and EU.”123
+But in a speech nine months later, the chancellor of the Exchequer, Philip Hammond, was able to highlight the critical value of the single market to the UK’s financial services sector: “No existing trade agreement, nor third country access to the EU, could support the scale and complexity of reciprocal trade in financial services that exist between the UK and EU.”123

-The UK Government has listed 142 different levels of EU-relevant North South co-operation.124 Annual bilateral trade across the border is worth 65bn euros.125 A third of Northern Ireland’s exports go to the South.126 Ireland exports half of its beef to the UK.127
+The UK government has listed 142 different levels of EU-relevant north south cooperation.124 Annual bilateral trade across the Irish border is worth €65 billion.125 A third of Northern Ireland’s exports go to the south.126 Ireland exports half of its beef to the UK.127

-Theresa May has made an explicit promise to prevent a hard border in Ireland.128 This assurance goes to the heart of the UK’s contradictory approach to Brexit.
+May has made an explicit promise to prevent a hard border in Ireland.128 This assurance goes to the heart of the UK’s contradictory approach to Brexit.

-The Confederation of British Industry, which represents 190,000 UK businesses has stated, “the EU is the most important single trading partner for every major sector of the UK economy.”131
+The CBI, which represents 190,000 UK businesses, has stated, “The EU is the most important single trading partner for every major sector of the UK economy.”131

-“It’s a fact that the UK is a truly open economy and it’s a truth that being an open economy is the key to Britain’s success.”134
+The governor of the Bank of England, Mark Carney, highlighted the importance of trade to the UK economy in a speech to the IMF in September: “It’s a fact that the UK is a truly open economy and it’s a truth that being an open economy is the key to Britain’s success.”134

-Jobs at risk137
+Figure 18: Jobs at Risk137